BestTimesToVisit.com Logo

 money

 While credit cards are widely accepted in resorts and larger shops, always have some CFP francs (XPF) on hand for smaller vendors, local markets, and tips.
-ATMs are available in Papeete and on the main islands, but can sometimes be unreliable or run out of cash, so don't rely on them solely.
+ATMs are available in Papeete and on the main islands, but can sometimes be unreliable, so withdrawing a bit extra when you see a working one is a smart move.

 transport

-Renting a car is highly recommended for exploring Tahiti and the other Society Islands at your own pace, especially if you want to venture beyond the main tourist hubs.
+Renting a car is highly recommended for exploring Tahiti Nui (the larger part of Tahiti island) at your own pace, especially if you want to venture beyond Papeete to discover waterfalls and black sand beaches.
 For inter-island travel, Air Tahiti is your go-to, but book flights in advance, especially during peak season, as they can fill up quickly.

 culture

-Embrace the 'mana' – the spiritual energy and Polynesian way of life.
-Learn a few basic Tahitian phrases like 'Ia Ora na' (hello) and 'Mauruuru' (thank you); locals truly appreciate the effort.
-Dress modestly when visiting villages or religious sites out of respect for local customs.
+Embrace the 'mana' – the spiritual energy of Polynesia.
+Learn a few basic Tahitian phrases like 'Ia Orana' (hello) and 'Mauruuru' (thank you); locals appreciate the effort immensely.
+Remember that punctuality isn't always a strict concept here, so relax and go with the flow.

 food